 Following the success of our ‘AySauce’ campaign, we mapped key business moments and turned them into content nuggets that helped build its community of one million TikTokers.
 From the eight campaigns delivered across six markets, ASOS gained more than 22 million impressions per TopView and an average CTR of more than 15%.

-Being an early adopter of TikTok enabled ASOS to capitalize on the platform’s unprecedented growth.
+Being an early adopter of TikTok enabled ASOS to capitalise on the platform’s unprecedented growth.
 And considering Gen Z makes the most transactions annually and 40% of them say they’re directly influenced by the products they see on TikTok, this strategy is not only designed to grab their attention but also influence their purchasing decisions.

-Understanding purchasing behaviors of millennials and Gen Z is essential for brand longevity, as together these demographics will make up 72% of the world’s workforce by 2029, a step up towards shaping the world of commerce for years to come.
+Understanding purchasing behaviours of millennials and Gen Z is essential for brand longevity, as together these demographics will make up 72% of the world’s workforce by 2029, a step up towards shaping the world of commerce for years to come.

 Lean into platform innovation

 When you look at consumers’ motivations for switching from their normal way of spending, price is at the top of the list.
-But consumers are also more experience-driven than ever and want to connect with brands in new ways.
+But consumers are also more experience driven than ever, and want to connect with brands in new ways.

-Economic downturns, when consumers are generally spending less, are the ideal time to prioritize long-term brand building and social platforms provide the scale and flexibility to create the fun and memorable moments that drive brand loyalty.
+Economic downturns, when consumers are generally spending less, are the ideal time to prioritise long-term brand building and social platforms provide the scale and flexibility to create the fun and memorable moments that drive brand loyalty.

 But standing out in a crowded space requires an innovative mindset in order to cut through the noise and win (or win back) consumers.

 DEPT® has top-tier relationships across the entire social and commerce spectrum, and a number of them are also our clients.
 This relationship powers our team with insights and early access to Alphas and Betas, and gives us a gateway to experiment for brands before the mass market can; enabling us to plan creative content that keeps them ahead of the curve.